Many owners don’t know which way to turn when their previously gentle and docile natured Maine Coon starts to become aggressive towards them.

 - If your Maine Coon hisses at you aggressively (rather than just through general irritation over being moved from their comfy spot), make sure that you hiss back.
 Never hit your cat.

 - Immediately stop playing with your cat, and say ‘no’ firmly.

-- Never reward bad behaviour, instead stand firm and refuse cat treats if your cat acts aggressively towards you.
+- Never reward bad behavior, instead, stand firm and refuse cat treats if your cat acts aggressively towards you.

-Whilst our feline friends might appear to have the most easy, leisurely and attractive lifestyles possible, their happy equilibrium can easily be impacted.
-Whereas some cats take change in their stride, others become stress by changes in their lives.
+Whilst our feline friends might appear to have the easiest, leisurely and attractive lifestyles possible, their happy equilibrium can easily be impacted.
+Whereas some cats take a change in their stride, others become stress by changes in their lives.

 Stressed Maine Coon cats will act more irrationally and unpredictably, than contented cats.
 Owners should therefore take a look at their own lives to determine if there have been any minor or major changes that may have emotionally impacted their Maine Coon.

 Here are a few examples of minor/major changes:

 - The owner has spent less time with the cat